 Minnesota House votes to advance same-sex marriage bill

-ST. PAUL, Minn (Reuters) - The Minnesota House of Representatives on Thursday advanced a bill to legalize same-sex marriage, a measure that would make Minnesota the 12th U.S. state to do so, the third this month after Delaware and Rhode Island.
+ST. PAUL, Minnesota (Reuters) - Minnesota's House of Representatives approved a bill on Thursday to legalize same-sex marriage, a step toward making Minnesota the 12th U.S. state to do so and the third this month after Delaware and Rhode Island.

 U.S. advocates for legalizing same-sex marriage have won a series of victories in the past year.

 In November, voters in Maine, Maryland and Washington state approved same-sex marriage.

 Until then, advocates of same-sex marriage had never been successful at the ballot box, and voters in more than two dozen states had approved constitutional amendments defining marriage as a union between a man and a woman.

 On May 2, Rhode Island became the last of the six New England states to approve same-sex marriage.
 Delaware approved same-sex marriage on Tuesday.

 Same-sex marriage is also legal in Massachusetts, Connecticut, New York, Vermont and New Hampshire.
 The District of Columbia also has legalized same-sex marriage.